raspberrypilearning/documenting-your-code/en/step_4.md

         self._number = number
 ```

+--- /task ---

+--- task ---

-+ Add a suitable *docstring* to the Deck class to describe it.
+Add a suitable *docstring* to the Deck class to describe it.

 --- hints ---